ellereeeee/blog-posts/2017-12-11 The Beginner's Guide to ReactJS part 1.md

 ![Overriding props on browser and in console.](pictures/JSX Override props.png)

 To use JSX In a nutshell, you start JSX with the carat `<`.
 You specify the element you want to render like `div`.
-You add props like html elements, but remember the syntax is a little different.
+You add props like HTML elements, but remember the syntax is a little different.
 You add the children, then close the element tag.